by Chris Woodford. Last updated: October 10, 2015.

 Chromium reacts readily with oxygen so we never find it in Earth's crust in its pure metal state.
 Most commercial chromium comes from chromium iron ore, also called chromite (FeCr2O4), mined in such diverse countries as Albania, Brazil, Cuba, Finland, India, Kazakhstan, Russia, South Africa, Turkey, the Ukraine, and Zimbabwe; of these, South Africa, India, and Kazakhstan produce approximately three quarters of the world's chromite.
 One US company mines the ore in Oregon.

 According to the US Geological Survey (USGS), major exporters of chromium to the United States include South Africa, Kazakhstan, Russia, and China.
 Russia produces most of its chromium electrolytically (by electrolysis), the United States uses both electrolytic and aluminothermic production (heating with aluminum in smelters), while the other countries use mostly aluminothermic methods.
-In 2006, the world produced around 19.2 million tons of chromite ore, of which the vast majority (over 95 percent) ended up in metal production.
-The United States currently uses about 10 percent of the total chromite ore produced worldwide.
-Total world reserves of chromite ore are estimated at over 12 billion tons—enough to supply world needs for centuries.
+In 2014, the world produced around 29 million tons of chromite ore, of which the vast majority (over 95 percent) ended up in metal production.
+The United States currently uses about 5 percent of the total chromite ore produced worldwide.
+As of 2015, total world reserves of chromite ore are estimated at over 12 billion tons—enough to supply world needs for centuries.

 Physical and chemical properties